-In Principle #3, we observed that GOD created all things.
+We previously observed that GOD created all things.

 Design implies a designer, always.
 We would never look at a beautiful building and think, “Oh what an amazing accident that was!
 An explosion happened and all the pieces came together intricately to form this incredible structure.”
 The thought is laughable.

 Yet this is precisely what humans do with GOD’s creation.
 Sad!

 Because GOD created everything that exists, He has the right to determine how it should work.
 Right from wrong.